“Idly parking in the park is no

 I jumped up like a commuter on a wet bus seat out from under the lap coat and poked about the portal, settling momentarily on its memorial plaque—obscure names and a Pine Street address that meant nothing to anyone for at least three generations.
 Dig down deep, she says… while way down deep my vital organs were freefalling to my feet.

 I felt well beyond being a pet project, yet somehow gratified she had put me in her class.
 Still, barely 24 hours into town, my welcome mat had already worn through to the tack strips.
-Regina Tzu had resorted to throwing things; this one to shelling me like a green pistachio with that crooked little smile of hers, while so blithely pulling daffodils from her hair.
+Blurry shadows, body blows.
+Regina Tzu had resorted to chucking things; this one to shelling me like a green pistachio with that crooked little smile of hers, while so blithely pulling daffodils from her hair.
 What the hell was I doing back here?!

 “So is Faith…but I know I can do even better,” she blurted, as I mucked further around the spongy green turf.
 “And not with some workaholic engineer.”